 A familiar voice booms in the background in a commercial extolling the virtues of artificial intelligence (A.I.) technology.
 The voice’s slight accent and cadence suggest, without even looking up that it’s the voice of a Black man.
 “It’s possibility.
 It’s adaptability.
 It’s capability.”
 The voice spitting the spoken word on the value of technology and Microsoft A.I. belongs to Common.

 “It’s not about what technology can do, it’s about what you can do with it… So, here’s the question.
 What will you do with it?”

 , from content creation to popularizing certain music and fashion trends, accounting for $1.3 trillion in spending power, Black culture sells.
 Retail outlets have used Black celebrities and Black pop culture to make products palatable to crossover audiences for decades.
 Yet, using Black bona fides to sell us on technology is different – because never have the stakes been higher.
 This is especially true of A.I.

 Artificial Intelligence is basically opinions baked into code.
 It has evolved into its current form with machines imitating human intelligence and enabling machines to perform tasks typically requiring a human’s experience and intellect.
 Pattern recognition, including visual perception – how do you know what you’re seeing is what you’re seeing, speech recognition – how do you know what you’re hearing is what you’re hearing, data recognition – how are you validating the information you receive, decision-making – which includes creditworthiness to home purchases, and translation between languages – does this phrase mean what we think it means.
 Now, imagine if this code, not created for you or by you, controlled what jobs you are screened for, what products are advertised to you, influences your interactions with law enforcement, and even determines your health care decisions… because it does.

 , and Common for Microsoft A.I., how many Black people are creating and testing these products before release?
 The problem is that most developers fit a certain demographic, and so do the data sets that they use to determine everything from your credit score to what ads to show you while you scroll social media.
 Developers creating and testing their products usually rely on data sets that reflect them and their lived experience, which skews more than 74% male and 83% white

 Meanwhile, the A.I. utilized by the government, but often made in the private sector, suffers from the same problem, but is literally designed to find create a deadlier military, and more efficient and weaponized law enforcement departments that find you with facial recognition, arrest you using predictive policing, sentence you via predictive sentencing technology, and possibly keep you in jail due to the First Step Act’s implementation of A.I

 The irony here of using Common to sell A.I., is how many Black employees, and Black women employees, in particular, are helping to build this technology?
 The answer to that question is especially relevant when you consider how these private tech companies are complicit in building military-grade technology that is weaponized against people of color domestically and abroad.
 While using Common to praise Microsoft A.I. technology and its many uses, we can’t forget that this same company had employees signing a letter to cancel its contracts with Immigration and Customs Enforcement

 to provide classified data via cloud computing services to provide soldiers in the field information in real time to assist in battle.
 “This program is truly about increasing the lethality of our department and providing the best resources to our men and women in uniform,”

 , like Hunchlab, use historical crime data, moon phases, location, census data, and even professional sports team calendars to predict crime occurrences and quantity of officers to police an area.
 However, the basis for the results are historical crime data that disproportionately target Black and brown people, primarily in low-income areas.
 The Justice Department findings

 That’s not all.
-Racial bias permeates the sentencing process, as courts around the country implement risk-assessment A.I. code to sentence criminals.
+Racial bias permeates the sentencing process, as courts around the country implement risk-assessment A.I. code to sentence criminals

 Perhaps it is time for the tech industry to adopt, in part, the Hippocratic oath of, “First, do no harm.”
 Until there is demonstrable evidence that products are inclusive, cannot be weaponized for immoral purposes, to criminalize the innocent, or to subvert democracy, it is hard to advise marginalized communities to not view A.I. innovation with cautious optimism.

 Bärí A. Williams is Vice President of Legal, Policy, and Business Affairs at All Turtles.
 She previously served as Head of Business Operations, North America for StubHub, and Lead Counsel for Facebook and created its Supplier Diversity program.
 Follow her on Twitter at @BariAWilliams.